-Visit our new Waitrose Memory Store site, where you can see from a striking collection of images, annecdotes and facts, how from one single shop in Acton, West London, Waitrose has developed over the years to define our company as you know it today.
+Visit our new Waitrose Memory Store site, where you can enjoy a striking account of images, annecdotes and facts about Waitrose & Partners.
+See for yourself how from one single shop in Acton, West London, Waitrose has developed over the years to define our company as you know it today.